Training structure

 Faculty of Science

-The aim of this course is to recall and complete the knowledge on fundamental notions concerning the formation of the oceanic crust and the relationships with magnetism and hydrothermalism, the origin, functioning and dynamics of subduction zones (formation of active margins and back-arc basins), the mechanisms of subduction and continental collision (formation of the orogenic prism, post-orogenic extension and exhumation).
-The couplings between tectonics and surface processes will also be addressed.
+This course aims to review and supplement knowledge of fundamental concepts concerning the formation of the oceanic crust and its relationship with magnetism and hydrothermalism, the origin, functioning, and dynamics of subduction zones (formation of active margins and back-arc basins), the mechanisms of subduction and continental collision (formation of the orogenic prism, post-orogenic extension, and exhumation).
+The links between tectonics and surface processes will also be discussed.

-These notions will be supported by theoretical and physical models, largely illustrated by natural case studies (Himalayas-Tibet, Taiwan, Alps, Western Pacific, Sumatra, Mediterranean).
-A course will be dedicated to the Archean (geodynamics and georesources).
+These concepts will be supported by theoretical and physical models, extensively illustrated by natural case studies (Himalayas-Tibet, Taiwan, Alps, Western Pacific, Sumatra, Mediterranean).
+One class will be dedicated to the Archean (geodynamics and georesources).

 Structural geology